Mobility-Services-Lab/TUMitfahrer-Android/README.md

 The following credentials have to be added (to the following positions):
-Google Analytics Tracking ID (in app_tracker.xml) Google Places API key (in GooglePlacesAPIHelper.java)
+Google Analytics Tracking ID (in app_tracker.xml) Google Places API key (in GooglePlacesAPIHelper.java)

 The following changes have to be made before deploying the application to Google Play:
 Set version code and version name (in the app's build.gradle)